Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fc-syncplicity/README.md

 [![Install Syncplicity Connector](https://img.youtube.com/vi/OpKLVtjnQnU/0.jpg)](https://youtu.be/OpKLVtjnQnU)

-After restarting your API-Builder project you get the following connector:
+After installation and restarting your API-Builder project you get the following connector:
 ![Syncplicity Node][connector]
 Depending on the selected method different options appear on the right, when using the connector as part of the flow.
 ![Syncplicity Node Settings][connector-settings]